SparkliTwizzl/plurality-utilities/README.md

 Values for this option are:

-- `all` - send logs to all output locations.
+- `all` (DEFAULT) - Send logs to all output locations.
-- `fileOnly` (DEFAULT) - send logs only to log file.
+- `fileOnly` - Send logs only to log file.
-- `consoleOnly` - send logs only to console output.
+- `consoleOnly` - Send logs only to console output.
-- `none` - disable logging.
+- `none` - Disable logging.

 #### 4.2.1.4 - `--logFile` option (OPTIONAL)